 Additionally, the specific mechanisms chosen to allocate public funds have important consequences on democratic competition and equity among parties.
 For example, the OECD (2016) states that public funding allocated based on previous electoral performances “may result in an uneven playing field for challengers and smaller parties” (p.
 41).
-It is also recommended that public funds should be extended beyond campaign period, and finance the whole political cycle of parties.
+It is also recommended that public funds should be extended beyond campaigning periods, and finance the whole political cycle of parties.
 “To be effective, a comprehensive regulation of political finance should focus on the whole cycle including the pre-campaign phase, the campaigning period itself, and the period once the elected official takes office” (p.28)

 The pre-2016 Chilean electoral system achieves the first equity criteria, since it allocates funds on the performance of current election, with a formula based on the amount of votes each candidate gets.
 However, public funding is only allocated for campaigning, excluding the broad political cycle.
 The new legislation allocates public funds to political parties for their daily activities, conditional on transparency and civil society involvement activities.
 Thus, in this new setting, campaigning funds would represent 50% of public funds disbursement towards parties.
 The other 50% would be allocated based on Congress representation and conditional on civil society involvement activities.
-In order to foster small donation and civil society involvement, a matching fund system is proposed, on which the state will provide additional funds to parties based on small donations received by citizens, which reduces the risk of policy capture by big donors (Engel 2015, p.
+In order to foster small donations and civil society involvement, a matching fund system is proposed, for which the state will provide additional funds to parties based on small donations received by citizens, which reduces the risk of policy capture by big donors.
+(Engel 2015, p.
 72)

 Another improvement is centred on mechanisms to promote gender equality through public funding.
 According to the OECD, political finance for female candidates “remains one of the greatest areas to their entry into politics” (p.
 43).
-The new electoral law made improvements using a quota policy of 40/60, where no gender could have less than 40% representation of overall candidacy in every electoral district.
+The new electoral law made improvements using a quota policy of 40/60, which meant no gender could have less than 40% representation of overall candidacy in every electoral district.
 In addition, at least 10% of public funding provided to political parties will be directed towards activities that promote the participation of women in politics (Figueroa, 2016, p.
 127)

 Bans and limits on private income and limits on spending

 The OECD deems private funding to politics an important channel for the political expression of citizens.
 However, when it is not regulated in a proper manner, it can turn into a main source of policy capture (p.
 46).
 Here, there are some imbalances in the Chilean party finance landscape regulation.
-First, there is strong participation of private income in political parties’ budget, reaching more than 80% of the overall budget, compared to the OECD average of around 20%.
+First, there is strong participation of private income in political parties’ budget, reaching more than 80% of the overall budget, compared to the OECD average of around 20% (IDEA 2014).
 Second, natural citizens as well as private companies are allowed to contribute to party finance to safeguard the anonymity of their identity.
 Third, there is no ceiling on private income donations to political parties.

 The Engel commission (Engel 2015) produced recommendations on the matter aligned with OECD’s best practices, which were later enacted by law in the 2016 agenda.
 Important increases in public funding as well as more stringent limits on private donations were promoted to better balance both income sources in party budget.
-Overall spending limits were reduced by 50%, and limits were set in every electoral district in the matter.
+Overall spending limits were reduced by 50%, and limits were set in every electoral district.
 Important reductions on individual contributions were made, aiming to reduce the risk of policy capture and possible pressure from donors to candidates upon election.